DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 ![Athena](images/Athena.png)

 7. For Data visualization I have used quicksight. where you can drill down or drill up each query for more details:
-- Sum of Igspace by Longitude, Latitude, and Qcode.Showing top 20 in Longitude, Latitude and top 18 in Qcode
+- Sum of Igspace by Longitude, Latitude, and Qcode.Showing top 20 in Longitude, Latitude, and top 18 in Qcode
 ![quicksight](images/quicksight.png)
 ![quicksight_1](images/quicksight_1.png)